When Efforts To Eat 'Clean' Become An Unhealthy Obsession

 Whether its gluten-free, dairy-free, raw food, or all-organic, many people these days are committed to so-called "clean eating" — the idea that choosing only whole foods in their natural state and avoiding processed ones can improve health.

-It's not necessarily a bad thing to eat this way, but sometimes, these kinds of food preferences can begin take over people's lives, making them fear social events where they won't be able to find the "right" foods.
+It's not necessarily a bad thing to eat this way, but sometimes these kinds of food preferences can begin to take over people's lives, making them fear social events where they won't be able to find the "right" foods.
 When a healthful eating pattern goes too far, it may turn into an eating disorder that scientists are just beginning to study.

-Alex Everakes is a 25-year-old public relations account executive from Chicago.
+Alex Everakes, 25, is a public relations account executive from Chicago.
 As a kid, he struggled with being overweight.
-In his teens and 20s, he tried to diet, and gained and lost and regained about 100 pounds.
+In his teens and 20s, he tried to diet, and he gained and lost and regained about 100 pounds.

 When he moved to Los Angeles after college, he took his diet to a new level.
 He started working out twice a day.
 At one point, he ate just 10 foods — "Spinach, chicken, egg whites, red peppers — because green peppers make you bloated — spaghetti squash, asparagus, salmon, berries, unsweetened almond milk, almond butter," Everakes says.

 He went from 250 pounds at his heaviest, down to 140.
-He posted pictures of his six-pack abs and his "clean" diet online, and was praised for it.
+He posted pictures of his six-pack abs and his "clean" diet online and was praised for it.
 He felt virtuous, but at the same time, he was starving, tired and lonely.

 "My life literally was modeled to put myself away from destruction of my fitness," Everakes says.